-Let’s explore selling your house in Southern California through a professional real estate agent, which is the traditional method.
+Let’s explore selling your house in Greater Los Angeles through a professional real estate agent, which is the traditional method.
 Agents are paid based on a percentage of the sale price in addition to other possible fees they or their broker may also charge.
 Market conditions can impact your asking price in this demand-driven market.
 You’ll need to invest in updates and repairs in preparation for showings while playing a waiting game until the right buyer comes along.
 Usually requiring inspections of the house, they may also require repairs prior to closing.
 Sadly, you could end up with a buyer that doesn’t qualify for the mortgage, after taking all of the steps to meet the qualifications from banks and waiting for the mortgage underwriting process and property inspection.

-Because professional buyers usually offer cash, you can expect a quick closing on your house in Southern California.
+Because professional buyers usually offer cash, you can expect a quick closing on your house in Greater Los Angeles.
 The sale is usually as-is, which speeds the process even further, saving you both time and money.
 This also alleviates you of the legal responsibilities associated with disclosure.
 Professional buyers are taking higher risks, offer faster cash sales, and usually pay the closing costs.
 For these reasons, their offers are usually lower than properties sold as FSBO or listed on the MLS.
 Regrettably, there are less than honest buyers who may try to take advantage of time or financial constraints you reveal to them, so research carefully just who you’re working with.
 At Homesmith Group, we are dedicated to making offers to homeowners that are fair and well thought out.

 For Sale By Owner

-Selling a house in Southern California on your own may sound appealing because you will be controlling everything.
+Selling a house in Greater Los Angeles on your own may sound appealing because you will be controlling everything.
 Professionals, such as real estate agents or auctioneers, charge fees for their services, cutting into your profits.
 Should you be experienced regarding legal issues where real estate advertisements and transactions are involved, you can save a great deal of money on the deal.
 However, it can be extremely costly and legally devastating to make an error on either advertising or how you handle all of the aspects of your sale with the buyer.